royalrizen/Terraria-Items-DB/README.md

 ## Database

-The raw database is located at:
+The raw database is stored at:

 ```text
 data/items.json
 ```

-Each numeric key represents a Terraria item ID.

-For example:
+Items are keyed by their numeric Terraria ID:

 ```json
 {